KartikSharma907/KartikSharma907.github.io/_portfolio/portfolio-1.md

 ---

-I convolutionally implemented object detection on a car dataset using the YOLO model, which was further modified using a U-net architecture.
-The YOLO model was stacked with Non-max suppression layers using IOU grid analysis to obtain the most accurate boundary boxes.

 ## Overview
 The detection of vehicles ahead and the traffic conditions while driving are important factors for safe driving, accidental cruising and automatic driving and tracking.
 Especially real-time perception plays an important role in the development of autonomous vehicles.
 Therefore, image processing can be used for these purposes.